clovisfong/clovisfong/README.md

 [<strong>Rebound</strong>](https://rebound.vercel.app/) 🕹️
 <br>
 Getting bored on your flight?
-Rebound is an interactive single player game whereby the player rebounds a ball with the moving bar to destory recurring blocks.
+Rebound is an interactive single player game whereby the player rebounds a ball with the moving bar to destroy recurring blocks.